Frequently Asked Questions for the JTAA Lacrosse 2022 Spring Rec Season

 Boys 6U and 8U players are well served to play with shorter sticks than a standard adult attack shaft and head.
 Cutting down an adult shaft by 3 or 4 inches (or more) is a common way to fit the stick to the younger players.
 Coaches can help with a suggested cutdown length if needed.

 26. JTAA Lacrosse used to furnish helmets to those who needed them.
 Do you still offer helmets?

 ANSWER: No, JTAA Lacrosse does not offer helmets to borrow, rent, or for sale.

 27. For boys lacrosse this season, can my son use his box lacrosse helmet or hockey helmet?

 ANSWER: No. Every player in our league must use NOCSAE approved field helmets only.

-ANSWER: For insurance and league rule requirements, it is mandatory for all players, head coaches, asst coaches, referees, and league officials to be current members of US Lacrosse during the 2020 season.
+ANSWER: For insurance and league rule requirements, it is mandatory for all players, head coaches, asst coaches, referees, and league officials to be current members of US Lacrosse during the 2022 season.
 We must have 100% participation with every player and coach.
 This is such a serious issue for JTAA that you will not be able to register your child without providing your child's current and valid US Lacrosse membership number at the time of initial registration.
-The season runs through Saturday April 25, 2020 so for the 2020 season, your US Lacrosse membership must be valid through and including 4/25/20.
+The season runs through May 2022 so for the 2022 season, your US Lacrosse membership must be valid through May 2022.
 There are no exceptions to this policy.